 I look forward to summer break and the end of school.
 We need a break from rushing out the door every morning to get to school by 7:55 a.m., a break from the daily homework, tests, and quizzes that make me feel like I am reliving my own school years.
 I frequently tell my kids, “I already passed 6th grade (or whatever grade they are in).”
 But with summer break, comes the long days and active kids that need something to do to fill their time.
 Today, I’ve got some fun summer activities for kids that busy moms will love.
 These ideas will help you stay calm and cool all summer.

-5 Summer Sanity Savers for Moms
+5 Ideas for Summer Activities for Kids that Moms Love

 Note: this post includes affiliate links.
 If you make a purchase, I will receive a commission at no additional cost to you.
 Read my full disclosure policy here.

 One of the best ways to keep your kids busy and entertained during the summer is to have either a daily activity plan or a weekly theme for your activities.